svenbrill/tbeam-helium-mapper/README.md

 No, you do not.
 It's the #2 FAQ.
 The Mapper data and coverage maps are not involved in any POC challenges or used for gaming denylists.

 ## Supported Hardware
 I tested this software on (many) LilyGo [TTGO T-Beam v1.1](http://www.lilygo.cn/prod_view.aspx?TypeId=50060&Id=1317&FId=t3:50060:3) devices, all on **US915**.
 Others have enjoyed success on **EU688** and other worldwide bands, with the matching device.
-These are commonly avaialable as "Meshtastic" devices from AliExpress, Amazon, Banggood, eBay, etc, usually as a kit with an unsoldered OLED screen and SMA antenna for around USD $30.00.
+These are commonly available as "Meshtastic" devices from AliExpress, Amazon, Banggood, eBay, etc, usually as a kit with an unsoldered OLED screen and SMA antenna for around USD $30.00.

 If you have an older v0.7 board or different region, adjust the configuration to match.
 If you have a unique variant and find something not working, open an Issue and provide what information you can.